harinims493/codealpha_tasks/README.md

-codealpha_tasks
-CodeAlpha Internship Tasks
+# CodeAlpha Internship Tasks

 This repository contains the completed projects for my CodeAlpha Data Science Internship.

-Completed Tasks
+# Completed Tasks

-Task 1: Iris Flower Classification
+# Task 1: Iris Flower Classification
 - Loaded and explored the Iris dataset
 - Performed basic data analysis
 - Used K-Nearest Neighbors (KNN) for classification
 - Evaluated the model using accuracy, classification report, and confusion matrix
 - Created visualizations to understand the dataset and model performance

-Task 2: Unemployment Analysis with Python
+# Task 2: Unemployment Analysis with Python
 - Cleaned and explored unemployment data from India
 - Analyzed unemployment trends over time
 - Studied the impact of COVID-19 during 2020